Digital Driver Licence

 The digital driver licence features a secure QR code which can be scanned to verify authenticity and prevent fraudulent use.
 Businesses, authorities and others will be able to check a licence is valid using their smartphone.

 The number of businesses accepting digital licences continues to grow.
-You’ll find you can use your digital licence at most locations, but we ask for patience, because some businesses will still be in the process of transitioning to accepting digital driver licences.
-We encourage you to carry your physical licence for now, just in case.
+You’ll find you can use your digital licence at many locations, but some businesses aren't yet ready to accept digital licences and will need a plastic licence for ID verification.

 Find out how this works for businesses